slyhy/azure_cloud_deployment/README.md

 - - -
 ## Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because a properly configured playbook allows for the simple and correct deployment ELK or other containers without the need of `SSH`ing into several machines.
+No configuration was performed manually, which is advantageous because a properly configured playbook allows for the simple and correct deployment ELK or other containers without the need of using SSH to log into several machines one at a time.

 The playbook implements the following tasks:
-- Installs docker.io and python3-pip using apt module
+- Installs `docker.io` and `python3-pip` using `apt` module
-- Install docker module using pip module
+- Install `docker` module using `pip` module
 - Inscrease virtual memory and configure system to increase virtal memory on restart.
 - Download and launch ELK container